Shared ownership

 Due to rising property prices, owning your own property is now very hard for many people.

-Under the shared ownership scheme, the housing association will grant you a lease, which usually runs for 99 years.
 This lease entitles you to live in your home as an owner-occupier.
 It also entitles you to buy further shares in the property and explains how this can be done.

 Your lease will also set out your responsibilities, for example for repairs to your property and the payment of rent.
 Although you have not bought your property outright, you will have the normal rights and responsibilities that come with home ownership.
 It would be wise to take your own legal advice on the terms and conditions of the lease.